rabelojp/rabelojp/README.md

 <h2 align="left">Hi 👋!
-My name is João Rabelo and I'm a software development student from Brasília-DF, Brasil 🇧🇷</h2>
+My name is João Paulo Rabelo and I'm a software development student from Brasília-DF, Brasil 🇧🇷</h2>
 <p align="left">I'm passionate about web development, learning new technologies, and building projects that solve real-world problems.
 My focus is on improving my skills in <strong>React</strong>, <strong>TypeScript</strong>, and <strong>Python</strong>.</p>

 ###